spyhere/consumation-tracker/README.md

 To run the app locally follow these steps:

-- run `npm initialize` to install all needed dependencies
+- run `npm run install-deps` to install all needed dependencies
 - run `npm env-create` to create `.env` files
 - install and start `mysql`
 - create `database` and get url of it